 The HCT Pharmacy Special Interest Group (SIG) provides leadership for pharmacists within ASTCT and facilitates pharmacist representation on ASTCT committees.
 Our mission is to represent pharmacist membership within ASTCT, provide a forum for pharmacists to network and share ideas, and move the HCT field forward.
 This SIG was created in response to the National Marrow Donor Program's System Capacity Initiative as a means of ensuring an adequate infrastructure and pharmacy workforce to support the anticipated increase in demand for HCT by 2020.

 Why You Should Join

 The Pharmacy SIG has several resources that allow us to invest in your professional development, build your network, and expand your clinical practice.
 Listed below are some of the many resources you can access as a Pharmacy SIG member.

 These offerings will allow you to easily meet the 10 hours of cellular therapy CE required by the Foundation for the Accreditation of Cellular Therapy (FACT) and beyond!

-- BMT Tandem Meetings – BMT Pharmacists Conference
+- TCT Meetings – BMT Pharmacists Conference

 - Fundamentals of HCT training course